echo3Dco/Unity-ARFoundation-echo3D-demo-Face-Tracking/README.md

 * Overwrite the exisitng _echoAR/RemoteTransformations.cs_ script with the new [_RemoteTransformations.cs_](https://github.com/echoARxyz/Unity-ARFoundation-echoAR-demo-Face-Tracking/blob/master/RemoteTransformations.cs) file.

 ## Build & Run
 * [Build and run the AR application](https://docs.echoar.xyz/unity/adding-ar-capabilities#4-build-and-run-the-ar-application).
-Verify that the `FaceTracking` scene is ticked in the `Scenes in Build` list and click `Build And Run`.
+Verify that the `AR Foundation\Scenes\FaceTracking\FacePose` scene is ticked in the `Scenes in Build` list and click `Build And Run`.

 ## Learn more
 Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity and echoAR.